CodeYourFuture/syllabus-archive/node-db/lesson5.md

 ![](https://img.shields.io/badge/status-draft-darkred.svg)

 # Node 5
-**What we will learn today?**
+**What will we learn today?**
 - Mongoose
-- Modeling Data
+- Modelling Data
 - Saving Data with HTML forms
     - A note on Progressive Enhancement
-- Modeling Relationships
+- Modelling Relationships
 - Debugging NodeJS
 ---
 # Mongoose
-Mongoose is a libray that provides a straight-forward, **schema-based** solution to model your application data.
-It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
+Mongoose is a library that allow you to model your application data using a **schema**.
+It uses type casting, validation, query building, business logic hooks and more to help you manage your data.

 ## What is a Schema?
-The term "schema" refers to the organization of data as a blueprint of how the database is constructed.
-In a Relational Database, the schema will define - among other things - what tables exist in the database, what columns they contain and what type of data they can accept (numbers, strings etc...).
+A "schema" is like a blueprint for your data.
+In a Relational Database, it will define what tables exist in the database, what columns they contain, and what type of data, like numbers or strings, each column can accept.

 Databases like MongoDB are said to be **schema-less**.
-If we have a collection called *persons* containing *documents* looking like this:
+If we have a collection called *persons*, a document may look like this:

 ```js
 {